 Agility and development operations (‘DevOps’) have become increasingly important in today’s world – minimising the time-to-market for digital innovations and challenging the best software engineers to come up with solutions centred around fast value creation and customer focus.

 Good software engineers demand a state-of-the-art workplace and a flexible working model.
-With this in mind, Julius Baer already started to engage and collaborate two years ago with Monostream AG to build its own Development Cloud framework on Microsoft’s Azure Cloud.
+With this in mind, Julius Baer started to engage and collaborate with leading specialists in this area to build its own Development Cloud framework on Microsoft’s Azure Cloud.

 Since the launch of the pilot, which hosted a team of 40 developers, the project has grown exponentially and now counts more than 900 users across Julius Baer, 30 vendors and 60 projects – and these numbers are still growing continuously.

 According to David Grob, Head Development Pool at Julius Baer, the Development Cloud is an excellent example of how technology can enable high-performing development teams.
 “The productivity of the teams has increased significantly, the time to set up new environments has dropped from weeks to hours, and our engineers are enabled to work in a fully distributed manner without depending on the Bank’s infrastructure.”

 Why use the cloud?